 A significant portion of Bud's practice is devoted to the representation of clients in commercial litigation matters.
 He represents clients in commercial cases including those involving claims of contract breach, fraud, breach of fiduciary duty, negligence, and professional malfeasance.
-Among his commercial litigation clients are local and nationally known companies in the fields of law, accounting, real estate development and communications.
+Among his clients are local and nationally known companies in the fields of law, accounting, real estate development and communications.

 Within the firm, Bud formerly served on the Executive Committee and as Managing Partner for thirteen years.
 In addition to his professional activities, Bud is active in the community in the After School Outreach program for Howard Middle School children.
 He was also a member of the Board of Directors for WMFE, the local public radio and television stations.
 He is also a member of Florida A&M University (FAMU) College of Law’s Dean’s Advisory Council.